RamitSharma991/iOS14/README.md

 - Synthesized Comparable conformance for enums
 - Type based Program entry points
 - self is no longer required in many places
+- where clause on contextually generic declarations
+- Enum cases as prototcol witness
+-